kruvelab/CCS-conformal-predictive-distributions/README.md

 ## Output File

-After execution, a file named `output.tsv` will be generated in the same folder.
+After execution, a file named `outputMETLINCCS.tsv` or `outputEnvCCS.tsv`, depending on the calibrated chemical space selected, will be generated in the same folder.

 This file contains all columns from `input.tsv`, plus the following additional outputs: